Alex Call Player Props: Nationals vs. Phillies

 Alex Call At The Plate

-- Looking at the 89 games he has played this year, he's hit a long ball in six of them (6.7%), and in 1.7% of his trips to the plate.
+- He has hit a home run in six games this year (6.6%), homering in 1.7% of his chances at the plate.

-- Call has picked up an RBI in 24.7% of his games this season, with more than one RBI in 10.1% of his games.
-He has also produced three or more runs in one contest.
+- In 24.2% of his games this year, Call has tallied at least one RBI.
+In nine of those games (9.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.